hapax/hapax.github.io/assets/chuzenji.md

 Chuzenjiko (中禅寺湖) translates to "lake of the Chinese zen temple", while the mountain, Nantai (男体), means "man's body".
-In a perversely literal obedience to the latter, for over a thousand years, both lake and mountain were closed to horses, cows, and women.
+In a perversely literal obedience to the latter, for over a thousand years, this sacred lake and mountain were closed to horses, cows, and women.

 <figure>
     <div style="text-align:center"><img src ="/images/photos/lake0.png" />